All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Handling Difficult and Disturbing Forensic Cases for Coroners and Medical Examiners

-This webinar originally occurred on October 17th, 2019 Duration: 1 hour There are over 2000 medical examiner and coroner offices throughout the United States.
-All are involved in determining the cause and manner of death and communicating this information to…
+← Back to Series This webinar originally occurred on October 17, 2019 Duration: 1 hour Overview There are over 2000 medical examiner and coroner offices throughout the United States.
+All are involved in determining the cause and manner of death…

 Just the Census of Medical Examiners and Coroners